IEEE-NITK/Decrypto/README.md

 Will be given an option to generate a random string of characters.
 They will be encrypted using one of the many encryption schemes provided to them.
 Ciphertext will be made public along with a comment which is supposed to be understood only to decoders from the same team.

 `Decoders`:
 Will be given access to all the ciphers.
+Based on the comments provided by the encoders they will have to solve the particular problem.

 ### Scoring system: